-Benefit from the convenience of going keyless and the peace of mind by no longer forgetting or losing keys once you get the Schlage Z-wave Connect Touchscreen Deadbolt.
+Benefit from the convenience of going keyless and the peace of mind by no longer forgetting or losing keys once you get the Schlage Z-wave Connect Touchscreen.

-As the name suggests, the deadbolt adopts the Z-wave technology.
+As the name suggests, the smart lock adopts the Z-wave technology.
 Because of this you can connect it to the home automation system and lock and unlock the door remotely via a smartphone or computer.
-More to that, the deadbolt works with Alexa for voice control.
+More to that, the lock works with Alexa for voice control.
 This means that you can get it with an assurance of convenience and ease of use.

-You can get the Schlage touchscreen deadbolt as the answer to providing the highest level of security at the main entry point, thanks to the high-quality materials and the ANSI grade-1 certified rating.
-Also, the deadbolt is a great choice when you need to get an alert when there is an activity at the door since it features a built-in alarm sensor.
+You can get the Schlage touchscreen as the answer to providing the highest level of security at the main entry point, thanks to the high-quality materials and the ANSI grade-1 certified rating.
+Also, the z wave is a great choice when you need to get an alert when there is an activity at the door since it features a built-in alarm sensor.

 The sensor provides for three alert modes among these tamper, activity, and forced entry so that you can get a notification when someone comes into contact with the door and once the door is opened.